 \section{The \textsc{VGCure} Benchmark}

-To evaluate LVLMs' capabilities in fundamental graph understanding and reasoning, we introduce \textsc{VGCure}, a large-scale multimodal graph benchmark with 22 challenging tasks in two categories. \textsc{VGCure} features 10 graph types, both synthetic and real-world, to assess LVLMs' effectiveness with diverse graphs.
-It anonymizes the graphs to minimize the impact of pre-existing LLM knowledge on core reasoning abilities, promoting \textit{knowledge-free reasoning} \citep{hu2024large}.
-Table~\ref{tab:introduction} offers a comparison between \textsc{VGCure} and three recent benchmarks.
+To evaluate LVLMs' fundamental graph understanding and reasoning capabilities, we introduce \textsc{VGCure}, a large-scale multimodal graph benchmark with 22 challenging tasks. \textsc{VGCure} features 10 graph types, both synthetic and real-world, to assess LVLMs' performance on diverse graphs.
+The graphs are anonymized to minimize the impact of pre-existing LLM knowledge on core reasoning abilities, promoting \textit{knowledge-free reasoning} \citep{hu2024large}.
+Tab.\ref{tab:introduction} compares \textsc{VGCure} with three recent benchmarks.
 It is evident that \textsc{VGCure} excels in fundamental graph understanding and reasoning capabilities.
 Furthermore, \textsc{VGCure} offers a comprehensive evaluation through more varied graph types, tasks, and test samples.